qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 In the :guilabel:`Input layer` dropdown list, select the ``DEM``
    layer
 #.
 In the :guilabel:`Mask layer` dropdown list, select the
-   :guilabel:`Districts` layer
+   ``Districts`` layer
 #.
 Scroll down and specify an output location in the
    :guilabel:`Clipped (mask)` text field by clicking the :guilabel:`...` button and choosing :guilabel:`Save to File...`

    #.
-Navigate to your :file:`Rasterprac` directory
+Navigate to the :file:`Rasterprac` directory
    #.
 Enter a file name - ``DEM_clipped.tif``
    #.
 Save

 #.
 Make sure that |checkbox|
    :guilabel:`Open output file after running algorithm` is checked
 #.
 Click :guilabel:`Run`

+   After the clipping operation has completed, leave the :guilabel:`Clip Raster by Extent` dialog open, to be able to reuse the clipping area
 #.
-After the clipping operation has completed, leave the
-   :guilabel:`Clip Raster by Extent` dialog open, to be able to reuse the clipping area
-#.
 Select the ``Rainfall`` raster layer in the :guilabel:`Input layer`
    dropdown list and save your output as :file:`Rainfall_clipped.tif`
 #.
-Do not change any other options.
 Do not change any other options.
    Leave everything the same and click :guilabel:`Run`.
 #.
 After the second clipping operation has completed, you may close
    the :guilabel:`Clip Raster by Mask Layer` dialog